dylanized/peezy/README.md

-# Peezy
+# Peezy Demo Site
-A very simple content management system.
-Based on Express.js, inspired by WordPress, Jekyll and Harp.

-Usage
+Peezy is a micro-CMS built in Node.js.

+Using it is easy:

 - clone this repo
-- add theme folder in /themes
+- customize the theme in /themes/default
-- add content files to /content/pages in html or md format
+- add content .html files to /content/pages
-- run server
+- start the server

+This is my experiment in building a minimalist flat file publishing engine built around Express.js.
+Inspired heavily by WordPress, Jekyll and Harp.

-Not functional at all - Work in progress!
+Not quite functional yet - Work in progress!

 by @dylanized